derhansen/derhansen.github.io/_posts/2023-05-05-custom-ckeditor-plugin-for-typo3-12.md

 ### 3. Extend TYPO3 CKEditor configuration

-Finally the TYPO3 CKEditor configuration needs to be extended, so the new plugin is registered using `importModules` and the plugin button is added to the `toobar` items.
+Finally the TYPO3 CKEditor configuration needs to be extended, so the new plugin is registered using `importModules` and the plugin button is added to the `toolbar` items.
 The following extract from the CKEditor configuration shows the important parts.

 ```